iblind/notes-ubiq/notes.md

 You can generate a random number between some floor and a ceiling for each cell in a column thus:

 - df['random_number_column'] = np.random.randint(floor_num, ceiling_num, df.shape[0])

+## Basic python stuff:

+The following are teh data structures used: lists, tuples, dictionaries, strings, sets and frozensets.
+New to me: tuples.
+What's up with those?
+They are, apparently, much like lists apart from the fact that they are immutable — i.e., you cannot change their value once they're created.